TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 12.
 Figure3: figure axes handle for spike rate over channel
 % 13.
 RGBMatrix: nwaveforms x 3 double with rgb values for each waveform
 % plotted
+% 14.
+TwoORThreeD: char, either "TwoD" or "ThreeD" for 2d or 3d plot
+% 15.
+ClustertoShowDropDown: char, contains the unit selection the user
+% makes, Either "All" OR "Non" OR "1" or whatever over unit number
+% 16.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

+% Outputs:
+% 1.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.